KieranXWang/HRS/README.md

 Hierarchical Random Switching
 =============================
+2019.09.23:
+It is more than welcome to test HRS against other adversarial evasion attacks and other types of adversarial threats.
+If you would like to have pretained HRS models to accelerate your research, we are happy to provide them and just contact me by sending emails to  kxw@bu.edu.

 Hierarchical Random Switching (HRS) is a stochastic defense technique which converts a deterministic base model structure to a stochastic model in order to protect the model from adversarial threats such as adversarial